Maxwell175/SSNFS/README.md

 This project uses the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)

 ## Commit Message Template
-Please set .git-commit-template.txt as your commit message template and follow the rules.
+Please set .git-commit-template.txt as your commit message template and follow the rules set forth therein.
-To do so, simply run below command in project root directory:
+To do so, simply run the following command in project root directory:

 `git config commit.template .git-commit-template.txt`